project-flexos/asplos22-ae/README.md

 environment.
 Access to the physical host environment is important as it is required to run Virtual Machine (VM) images.

+All benchmarks are performance and latency sensitive, as such it is critical to avoid any source of noise on the machine, such as concurrently running processes, other users, etc. If the machine is shared (as is the case for the ASPLOS'22 AE setup), it is critical that the different users coordinate on the use of the physical machine.

 All our results were run on an Intel® Xeon® Silver 4114 with 128.0 GB RAM, Debian 11.1, and Linux version `5.10.70-1`.
 This artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable